10 Delightful Events to Celebrate March in Vermont in 2026

 Community Ceili.
 Photo credit: Burlington Irish Heritage Festival

-The annual Burlington Irish Heritage Festival takes place each March with a full line-up of festivities including a community ceili, music workshops, dances, singalongs, live concerts, children’s crafts, movies, and the grand finale, a Festival Ceili at City Hall, Burlington.
+The annual Burlington Irish Heritage Festival takes place each March with a full line-up of festivities, including a community ceili, music workshops, dances, sing-alongs, live concerts, children’s crafts, movies, and more.

-Check out Burlington Irish Heritage Festival for this year’s line-up of events.
+Check out the Burlington Irish Heritage Festival for a complete line-up of this year’s events.

-We are so excited to announce the return of the Green Mountain Film Festival (GMFF) to Montpelier, now in its 23rd year.
+Have you heard?
+The Green Mountain Film Festival (GMFF) is back in Montpelier, now in its 25th year.
 Established in 1997, the Green Mountain Film Festival is a non-competitive festival showcasing narrative, documentary, and experimental features and shorts from all over the world.

 Montpelier is the perfect place to celebrate the beginning of spring in Vermont!